jboktor/PD_Metagenomic_Analysis/README.md

   * __Differential_Abundance_Viz_Functional.R__

-Note that this script requires some manual input: To vizualize a particular dataset of interest - replace name of Robj in section of script titled (SWAP FUNCTION LEVEL HERE) (see table above for options)
+Note that this script requires some manual input: To visualize a particular dataset of interest - replace name of Robj in section of script titled (SWAP FUNCTION LEVEL HERE) (see table above for options)

-(NOTE TO SELF: May be best to run this analysis using the command line & instruct users to input a tag that fills in Robj.

 ### Dirichlet-Multinomial-Mixtures
   * Run: __DMM_Analysis.R__